JKincorperated/JKincorperated.github.io/index.md

 - MAC Address (utf-8) (12 Chars)

 If the NAT-device detects a ARP packet, and none of the requested addresses are on the network the NAT-device runs.
 It should not respond.
-If the requested address it not on the network the NAT-device should respond its MAC address.
+If the requested address is not on the network the NAT-device should respond its MAC address.
 Then, It should relay any packets (that a not for the NAT-Device) to the default route or a applicable routes.

 ### IDRP (IpvD Routing Protocol)